ZhgChg.Li

 • Content-Length: The total length of the resource.
 We need to know the total length to request data in segments.

-However, sometimes we also use GET Range: bytes=0–1, which means we request data in the range of 0–1, but we don’t actually care about the content of 0–1.
-We just want to see the Response Header information; the native AVPlayer uses GET to check, so this article will also use it.
+Sometimes we also use GET Range: bytes=0–1, meaning we request the data in the 0–1 range but actually don’t care about the content of 0–1; we just want to check the Response Header information.
+Native AVPlayer uses GET this way, so this article follows the same approach.

-But it is more recommended to use HEAD to check.
-One method is more correct, and if the server does not support the Range function, using GET will force the download of the entire file.
+However, it is recommended to use HEAD to check.
+On one hand, this method is more accurate; on the other hand, if the server does not support the Range feature, using GET will force the full file to be downloaded.

 curl -i -X GET http://zhgchg.li/music.mp3 -H "Range: bytes=0–1"

-Using GET, we can get the following information from the Response Header:
+Using GET, we can obtain the following information from the Response Header:

-• Content-Range: bytes 0–1/total length of the resource, the number after the “/” is the total length of the resource.
-We need to know the total length to request data in segments.
+• Content-Range: bytes 0–1/total resource length — The number after “/” indicates the total resource length.
+Knowing the total length is necessary to request data in segments.

-Knowing that the server supports Range requests, we can initiate segmented Range requests:
+Once you know the server supports Range requests, you can send segmented Range requests:

 curl -i -X GET http://zhgchg.li/music.mp3 -H "Range: bytes=0–100"